-If all other things being equal, as the MT-07 is approximately 20 KG lighter than the CBR650R, this will mean that it will offer more thrust in each gear as a result even if torque and gear ratios of both motorcycles were the same.
+If all other things are equal, as the MT-07 is approximately 20 KG lighter than the CBR650R, this will mean that it will offer more thrust in each gear as a result even if the torque and gear ratios of both motorcycles were the same.

 The thrust/acceleration curve does not take into consideration aerodynamics or wind resistance.

 If you look at the MT-07 you will see that its maximum speed in first gear (at the rev limiter) is around 85 km/h.